mat-docs/ATLAS.Site/docs/developer-resources/rta/worked-guide/protobuf/index.md

     Memory allocation _is_ still a noticeable factor on a profiler &mdash; but typically only when all other sources of allocation and inefficiency have been eliminated.

-These schemas are pre-compiled in the _MAT.OCS.RTA.Model_ library, which is available via the McLaren [NuGet Packages](../../downloads.md#nuget-binaries).
+These schemas are pre-compiled in the _MAT.OCS.RTA.Model_ library, which is available via the Motion Applied [NuGet Packages](../../downloads.md#nuget-binaries).

 If you need to compile them yourself for your preferred language, create this directory structure: